 Catastrophic wildfires are one of the most detrimental events forests face.
 Unlike low or mixed-intensity fires, large-scale wildfires burn at an extremely high temperature, destroying everything in their path.
-The temperature and speed at which these fires spread make them extremely difficult to contain and cause extensive damage to soil, water, and wildlife habitat.
-Forest management practices such as thinning and prescribed burns are essential to preventing catastrophic wildfires and minimizing damage.
+The temperature and speed at which these fires spread make them extremely difficult to contain and can cause extensive damage to soil, water, and wildlife habitat.
+Forest management practices such as thinning and prescribed burns are an essential part of preventing catastrophic wildfires and minimizing damage.

 Every forest is different and requires unique treatment methods, varying from clear-cuts to salvage treatments to unmanaged wilderness areas.
 By adjusting treatment methods to fit the requirements of each given stand, we can help mimic the benefits of low-severity or mixed-severity wildfires and prevent catastrophic wildfires.